-This new program seeks to develop a new generation of college access professionals who, in addition to their direct service work, will contribute to the development and implementation of effective policies!
+This program seeks to develop a new generation of college access professionals who, in addition to their direct service work, contribute to the development and implementation of effective institutional and public policies.

-This fellowship program brings together college access and success professionals from 15 organizations to explore critical issues impacting educational equity over the course of the academic year.
+Our inaugural cohort brings together college access and success professionals from 12 organizations to explore critical issues impacting educational equity over the course of a year.

 Why college access programs?